julie-fe/frontend-resources/code-guidelines/JS_TS.md

 ```

 ## Classes and instances
-Classes start with a uppercase char, instances with a lowercase char like variables (they are variables)
+Classes start with an uppercase char, instances with a lowercase char like variables (they are variables)
 [Classes auf typescriptlang.org](http://www.typescriptlang.org/docs/handbook/classes.html)
 ```typescript
 // class